mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 observe this information in the UIDL sent from the server to the client.

 Essentially, Vaadin sends diffs (called UIDLs) of what has been changed from the server-side.

+### Message Ordering

 Since missing out just one of those diffs could lead to undefined client-side state, Vaadin keeps strict track of which UIDLs has been sent and received by the client-side Vaadin code.

-### Message Ordering

-Every UIDL message has a precise order number which is kept strictly in sync.
+Essentially, the UIDL numbering scheme starts from 0 and continues in a strictly increasing order.

 However, certain condition may lead to UIDL messages dropped or reordered: